 Microfinance can be broadly categorized into 3 types, based on type of products:

 a) Micro-loans –Microfinance loans are significantly different from others as these are provided to borrowers without any collateral.
 The aim of these small loans is to have its recipients outgrow smaller loans and be ready for traditional bank loans.

 b) Micro-savings – Micro-savings accounts are a unique concept as they allow entrepreneurs to operate savings accounts with no minimum balance.
 The main objective of such accounts is to help users inculcate financial discipline and develop a habit of saving for the future.

 c) Micro-insurance– Micro-insurance is a uniquely designed insurance cover provided to borrowers of microloans and its distinct feature is that these insurance plans have much lower premiums than traditional insurance policies.

 Brief About Micro Finance Business

 Micro Finance Institutions (MFIs) in India have played a major role in its overall development, as these institutions have empowered underprivileged people by extending monetary support to all communities and regions.
-The MFIs have gained a foothold in rural areas and the underdeveloped areas, where nationalized banks are yet to reach.
-Thus, by giving opportunities to millions of people to fulfil their dreams and ambitions, these MFIs not only help in the economic growth of the country but also in fair distribution of wealth in all parts.
+The MFIs have gained a foothold in rural areas and underdeveloped areas, where nationalized banks are yet to reach.
+Thus, by giving opportunities to millions of people to fulfill their dreams and ambitions, these MFIs not only help in the economic growth of the country but also in a fair distribution of wealth in all parts.